-As if he were an angel sent to us to do a job, the young man with a backpack in place of wings, smiled at us and wished us a wonderful welcome to Thailand and then walked away into the night.
+As if he were an angel sent to us to do a job, the young man with a backpack in place of wings, smiled at us and wished us a wonderful welcome to Thailand, and then walked away into the night.

 The experience also brings the rider(s) closer to the pulse of the city.
 It puts the peripheral vision into overdrive, so as to not miss anything.

-A small group, of no more than 8 persons are taken to less traversed neighborhoods for some excellent Thai delicacies, which include a visit to Thipsamai, a place that specialized in the national dish, Pad Thai.
+We were taken to less traversed neighborhoods for some excellent Thai delicacies, which include a visit to Thipsamai, a place that specialized in the national dish, Pad Thai.